 The ‘sameAs’ property does not appear in Wix’s ‘BlogPosting’ markup.

-In WordPress, Yoast automatically uses some of the information it finds in the Contact section of the WordPress User Profile for the post’s author.
+In WordPress, Yoast automatically uses information from the Contact section of the WordPress User Profile to set the post’s author.
 This information is added to the markup with the Schema.org ‘sameAs’ property.

 According to Schema.org, the ‘sameAs’ property is the “URL of a reference Web page that unambiguously indicates the item’s identity.
 E.g., the URL of the item’s Wikipedia page, Wikidata entry, or official website.”

-TIP: The author’s ‘sameAs’ URLs may be an authority signal to the search engines.
+TIP: The author’s ‘sameAs’ URLs may serve as an authority signal to search engines.

 Therefore, be sure to add the author’s LinkedIn page to their WordPress User Record at a minimum.
 Add their X (formerly Twitter) handle if they are active on X.